 The resort charges a mandatory utility surcharge of $3.12 per night.

-Workers will be remodeling the bathrooms in two of Kona Reef’s ocean view units from July 26 to August 5.
-The on-site work is expected to cause some noise in the immediate area.
+Workers will be removing and reinstalling tile in one of Kona Reef's units from Sept 2 to Sept 24.
+The on-site work is expected to cause some noise and debris in the immediate area from 8 a.m. to 5 p.m. every day.
 Please contact a Raintree Vacation Guide at 1.800.424.6532 or locally at 317.805.9167 if you have any questions or concerns.

 The Kona Reef offers one-bedroom condominiums with views of the ocean or tropical garden and, in some cases, direct beach access.
 The rooms feature granite countertops in the kitchen and air conditioning in the living room area.
 The resort itself features private covered parking in most areas, complimentary beach chairs and mats, and a party pavilion.